nikigre/CheckUMCNapi/README.md

   - 2 – Checksum is invalid
   - 3 – Date of birth is invalid
 * Error -Description of an error

+## Other errors
+* Error:1 - The variable "emso" was not set correctly.
+* Error:2 - The length of UMCN must be 12 or 13 numbers.